uniquelo05/device-os-lab/STYLE_GUIDE.md

 Note that it will be easy to find violations of these guidelines in the existing codebase.
 Over time, these will be rectified as automated checks for style consistency are introduced.

+## Introduction

+This section provides an overview of the purpose and scope of the style guide.
+It explains the importance of maintaining consistent coding standards across the codebase.

+## Code Structure

+This section outlines the recommended structure for organizing code files, including headers, source files, and directory layout.

 ## Formatting

 - Indentation at 4 spaces.